Suzuki Swift hatchback review

 There are better known names in the supermini class than the Suzuki Swift, but over the years, the model has quietly built up a loyal fanbase over the years.
 Its admirers like the Swift’s distinctive styling, entertaining driving experience, frugal running costs and low price.

 The Suzuki Swift is now in its fourth generation and aims to build on these qualities but now faces a vast array of talented rivals in the supermini class, including the Renault Clio, Ford Fiesta, Volkswagen Polo and SEAT Ibiza, as well as the recently updated Peugeot 208 and Vauxhall Corsa.
 It also has to compete with great-value offerings including the Dacia Sandero, Citroen C3, Hyundai i20 and Kia Rio.

 While some rivals have swollen in size, the Swift has also stayed true to its city car roots, making it easy to park and manoeuvre.
 If you want more power, the range-topping Suzuki Swift Sport hot hatch is the most powerful version, which we've reviewed separately.

 Meanwhile, interior fit and finish lags behind rivals, with the Fiesta, Polo and the Clio all offering more upmarket interiors.
 The interior design is at least more stylish than before and you can connect your smartphone.

-Just two petrol engines have been offered – a 1.0-litre or a 1.2 litre, and only the bigger engine is currently available.
-It's a mild-hybrid engine, which Suzuki calls SHVS (it stands for Small Hybrid Vehicle by Suzuki).
-This blend of petrol and electric power helps reduce emissions to 113g/km of CO2.
+All Swifts now come with a 1.2-litre petrol engine with mild-hybrid assistance, which Suzuki calls SHVS (it stands for Small Hybrid Vehicle by Suzuki).
+This blend of petrol and electric power helps improve efficiency.
 Performance is also given a small boost, although don’t expect to drive very far on electric power alone.

-In addition, you can choose a CVT automatic gearbox in place of the five-speed manual and add Suzuki’s ALLGRIP four-wheel drive, but the range has been slimmed down for 2020.
+In addition, you can choose a CVT automatic gearbox in place of the five-speed manual and add Suzuki’s ALLGRIP four-wheel drive system on top-spec SZ5 cars.
 The four-wheel-drive system doesn't turn the Swift into an off-roader, but does provide some extra security on slippery road surfaces.